Paid vs. Organic UA is the Wrong Debate: Build a Combined Strategy

 Your Action Plan:

-- Define your Product DNA.
-Are you Viral, Paid-Led, or Hybrid?
-Stop chasing benchmarks that don’t apply to your genre.
+- Start with your Product DNA.
+Viral, Paid-Led, or Hybrid?
+This determines your paid/organic mix.

 Ready to stop guessing and start scaling?
 Building a model that accurately measures the interplay between paid and organic is difficult, but it’s what we do every day.